-1) A provider will not be reimbursed for adult day health services if they do not meet the settings requirements under 42 CFR 441.301, as verified by the Provider screening and Readiness Review.

-2) A provider shall not be reimbursed for adult day health services if the person enrolled in the waiver is concurrently receiving any of the following services:

-(a) Day Habilitation or Individualized Day Supports under the 1915 (c) Waiver for Individuals with Intellectual and Developmental Disabilities (ID/DD);

-(b) Intensive day treatment or day treatment mental health rehabilitative services (MHRS) under the District of Columbia State Plan for Medical Assistance (State Plan);

-(c) Personal Care Aide services; (State Plan or 1915 (c) waivers);

-(d) Services funded by the Older Americans Act of 1965, Title IV, Public Law 89-73, 79 Stat.
+- (1) A provider shall not be reimbursed for adult day health services if they do not meet the settings requirements under 42 CFR 441.301, as verified by the Provider screening and Readiness Review. - (2) A provider shall not be reimbursed for adult day health services if the waiver participant is concurrently receiving any of the following services: - (a) Day Habilitation or Individualized Day Supports under another 1915(c) waiver, including the District's Waiver for Individuals with Intellectual and Developmental Disabilities (IDD Waiver); - (b) Intensive day treatment or day treatment mental health rehabilitative services (MHRS) under the District of Columbia State Plan for Medical Assistance (State Plan); - (c) Personal Care Aide services; (State Plan or 1915(c) waiver); - (d) Services funded by the Older Americans Act of 1965, Title IV, Public Law 89-73, 79 Stat.
 218, as amended; Public Law 97-115, 95 Stat.
 1595; Public Law 98-459, 98 Stat.
 1767; Public Law 100-175; Public Law 100-628, 42 U.S.C.
-3031-3037b; Public Law 102-375; Public Law 106-501; or

-(e) 1915 (i) State Plan Option services under the State Plan.

-3) Additionally, a provider shall not be reimbursed for adult day health services if the person is receiving intensive day treatment mental health rehabilitation services at the same time, or during a twenty-four (24) period that immediately precedes or follows the receipt of adult day health services to ensure that the person is receiving services in the setting most appropriate to his/her clinical needs.

-4) Adult day health services shall not be provided for more than five (5) days per week and for more than eight (8) hours per day.

-5) Adult day health services may be used in combination or on the same day as PCA services, as long as these services are not billed concurrently or during the same time.
+3031-3037b; Public Law 102-375; Public Law 106-501; or - (e) 1915(i) State Plan HCBS services. - (3) Additionally, a provider shall not be reimbursed for adult day health services if the person is receiving intensive day treatment mental health rehabilitation services at the same time, or during a twenty-four (24) period that immediately precedes or follows the receipt of adult day health services to ensure that the person is receiving services in the setting most appropriate to his/her clinical needs. - (4) Adult day health services shall not be provided for more than five (5) days per week and for more than eight (8) hours per day. - (5) Adult day health services may be used in combination or on the same day as PCA services, as long as these services are not billed concurrently or during the same time.